bankersfinancialcorp/seedproject/README.md

 bankers-seed-project
 ====================

-Disclaimer
+Congratulations!
 ----------
-We know that you may not have extensive … or any … experience with the technologies below, so the point of this exercise is not to prove your expertise.
-You got to this point in the process because we believe that you have the ability to assimilate the basics of modern technologies.
+We want to see your awesomeness with a technical exercise!
+We know that you may not have extensive … or any … experience with the technologies below, so the point of this exercise is to show your grasp of the concepts, resourcefulness and drive to learn.
+We believe that you have the ability to assimilate the basics of modern technologies.
 Now is your time to prove it.

 What We Want
 ----------